Repatriation plans stir fear among Rohingya refugees in Bangladesh | DW | 21.08.2019

 Arbitrary selection of refugees

-Several sources agreed that a list of 22,000 names had been sent to Myanmar by the government of Bangladesh.
-The authorities there then selected 3450 names.
+Several sources agreed that a list of 22,000 names had been sent to Myanmar by the Bangladeshi government.
+The authorities there then selected 3,450 names.

-It is now up to the UNHCR to verify that those selected return voluntarily.
+It is now up to the UNHCR to verify that those selected return to Myanmar voluntarily.
 No one, officials stressed time and time again, would be forced to leave against their will.

-But many of the refugees don't seem to trust that that is really the case.
+But many of these refugees don't seem to trust that that is really the case.

 'We will commit suicide'